digital-asset/cn-quickstart/docs/sharable/exploring-the-demo.rst

 **Utility Tools**

 Leverage the CN QS utility tools during development and testing workflows.
-Use the build utilities in quickstart/buildSrc/ to automate common development tasks.
-The UnpackTarGzTask helps extract archive files while preserving permissions and symbolic links.
+Use the build utilities in `quickstart/buildSrc/` to automate common development tasks.
+The `UnpackTarGzTask` helps extract archive files while preserving permissions and symbolic links.
 The Java convention scripts standardize your application's build configuration across modules.

-Configure your deployment environment by selecting the appropriate Docker Compose files in quickstart/docker/.
-Use compose-validator.yaml for validator nodes and adjust resource allocations with the resource-constraints-*.yaml files.
-Start the observability stack with docker-compose -f quickstart/docker/o11y/compose.yaml up to monitor your application's performance.
-The o11y directory integrates with Grafana dashboards defined in quickstart/config/o11y/ to provide real-time metrics visualization.
+Configure your deployment environment by selecting the appropriate Docker Compose files in `quickstart/docker/`.
+Use `compose-validator.yaml` for validator nodes and adjust resource allocations with the `resource-constraints-*.yaml` files.
+Start the observability stack with `docker-compose -f quickstart/docker/o11y/compose.yaml` up to monitor your application's performance.
+The o11y directory integrates with Grafana dashboards defined in `quickstart/config/o11y/` to provide real-time metrics visualization.

 Examine these utilities early in your development process to understand